mbaddeley/usdn-ng/README.md

 ### Stack
 - usdn-driver.c

-  The driver interfaces with the flowtable to provide a basic API to allow specific functions, such as fowarding packets based on source/destination, aggregating packets, dropping packets, etc.
+  The driver interfaces with the flowtable to provide a basic API to allow specific functions, such as forwarding packets based on source/destination, aggregating packets, dropping packets, etc.

 - usdn-engine.c